elliot-nelson/7tonshark/content/posts/terraform-dynamic-data-lookups.md

 ```

-Success -- each of our Terraform website projects loads up our data resources and then builds IPSet reference rules for the ones used by this individual website.
+Success -- each of our Terraform website projects loads up our data resources and then builds IPSet reference rules for the ones used by that individual website.

 ## Attempt 3: Add a second module layer

 Although the last approach works just fine, one downside is that _each_ website loads up a data reference for every possible IPSet, even if that website won't attach that IPSet to its WAF.
 This isn't a big deal if there are only 4 IPSets, but as the list grows into 20-30 possibilities, it can begin to affect Terraform planning time and output size.

-We can improve the efficiency by introducing a new, final layer of module indirection, wrapping each individual IPSet reference into its own module.
+We can optimize this by introducing a new, final layer of module indirection, wrapping each individual IPSet reference into its own module.
 In this setup, we'll have the `shared-ipsets` module and then a `shared-ipset` module (singular) underneath it.

-First, we can define an individual `shared-ipset` module, which takes a single string variable `name` and returns an `ipsets` object, just like the one from above, but only containing the entries for that individual named IPSet.
+First, we'll define the individual `shared-ipset` module, which takes a single string variable `name` and returns an `ipsets` object, just like the one from above, but only containing the entries for that individual named IPSet.

 ```tf
 # variables.tf